Researchers Reverse-Engineered AI Search Rankings. Here's What They Found.

 The research confirms a direction.
 It doesn't certify an outcome.

-What This Changes for Singapore Businesses
+What This Changes for Your Business

 For businesses that have invested in SEO and are now trying to extend that investment to AI search visibility, the CORE findings suggest some practical adjustments.

 Shift your content brief from keyword-led to question-led.
 Before writing, articulate the specific question this article answers.
 Not the keyword it targets.
 The question.
-"What accounting software should a GST-registered Singapore SME use if they want InvoiceNow compliance without switching from their current system?" is a question.
+"What accounting software should a GST-registered SME use if they want InvoiceNow compliance without switching from their current system?" is a question.
 "Accounting software Singapore" is a keyword.
 These produce very different articles.

 Build in positions, not just descriptions.
 Every article should take a stance on something.
 Not a manufactured controversy for its own sake, but a genuine judgment based on what you know.
 If you have run Google Ads for F&B businesses for three years, you have views on what works at what budget level, which industries benefit most, and what mistakes cost clients the most money.
 Write those views into the article, with the reasoning behind them.
 That is the kind of content the CORE research suggests AI models treat as source-worthy.